johnwalters/sqlalc01/ReadMe.md

-# run version check to see if things are set up right (if module not found look at path version_check.py)
+# run version check to see if things are set up right (if module not found look at path in version_check.py)
 #  python.exe version_check.py
 #
 # creates database (locally on disk)